kkzamai/kkzamai/README.md

 My name is Kristiany Kukert Zamai from Florianópolis, Santa Catarina, Brazil (🇧🇷).

-🌱 I´m currently learning about Reactjs
+🌱 I´m currently learning about Reactjs and React Native

 📫 How to reach me: